ABOUT THE FELLOWSHIP PROGRAM

 recruitment and matching

-CfSI manages the recruitment, application, and vetting process for a strong, diverse cohort of Fellows from University of New Hampshire, Clark University, Becker College, Wheaton College, and Marlboro College.
+CfSI manages the recruitment, application, and enrollment process for a strong, diverse cohort of Fellows from over a dozen partner universities.

 CfSI hosts a day-long orientation for first-time mentors plus workshops and networking events for all mentors.
 Workshops primarily focus on talent development, leadership and management, and coaching and supervision.

 A CfSI Program Manager meets with your staff at least three times: before, during, and after the 14-week placement to ensure a high quality experience for the host organization and the Fellow(s).